MrProgrammerMan/MrProgrammerMan/README.md

 # Hi there 👋
-Welcome to my GutHub page.
+Welcome to my GitHub page.
 This is where you can see what I'm currently working on.
 Have a look around!
 (I apologize for the mess)

 ## Who am I?
 My name is Jonas and I am a software engineering student at Oslo Metropolitan University.
 I've always loved technology and programming, which is why I chose to study software engineering.